 Madam Daria Morgendorffer –

 As an honored guest of my guest, Serjo Sloan the Younger (and by extension, the Elder), I would like to extend my warmest welcome.
 Enclosed, you will find one of my daughter’s old gowns, which you are free to wear.
-My daughter is married to Serjo Mildryn Sethedras of Ud Hleryn, a man of great prestige, and has no need of her old wardrobe.
+My daughter is married to Serjo Mildryn Sethedras of Ud Hleryn, a man of great prestige, and has no need for her old wardrobe.

 - Serjo Rathan Ravil

 She picked up the folded dress, the high-quality moth-silk soft and slippery in her hands.
-Beneath that she found a pair of slippers.
+Beneath that, she found a pair of slippers.

 These were the kinds of clothes that’d drive Quinn mad with envy if she saw Daria wearing them.
 Keeping the window open for light, Daria got dressed behind a folding paper screen set up for modesty’s sake, imagining her sister’s reaction and enjoying every moment of it.

 Unfortunately, while the gown surely fit Hlaalu fashion standards, it didn’t fit her.
 It wrapped tightly around her calves and loosely around her waist.
-Everywhere else the garment sagged where it should have slimmed and clung to her where it ought to have given room.
+Everywhere else the garment sagged where it should have slimmed, and clung to her where it ought to have given room.

 She took a look at herself in the mirror (made of real glass).
 At least the ill-fitting dress matched her disheveled hair and blotchy complexion.
 Maybe it was a bad idea to test Tomal’s attraction this early—but on the other hand, she kind of hoped her appearance would at least moderately annoy one of his family members.